yang1997434/readcell/README.md

 # readcell
+The file can be read using the load_data function with three parameters data<-load_data(file_site,sample=sample,data_type=data_type)
-The optional parameters are single sample or multiple copies.
-In a single sample, file_site corresponds to the file name, and multiple copies correspond to the folder.
-Sample =T indicates that the file is a single sample.
+File_site: indicates the file name of a single sample file and the folder name of multiple copies Sample =sample: sample=T indicates that the file is a single sample and F is a multi-sample file The data_type parameter is the read data type.
+You can set 'TXT' 'RDS' 'H5' '10X' 'CSV' 'TSV' 'Loom' 'H5AD'
-F is multi-sample, data_type parameter is read data type, you can set 'TXT' 'RDS' 'H5' '10X' 'CSV' 'TSV' 'loom' 'H5ad', note: 'loom' 'H5ad' does not have multiple books option
+Note: 'loom' 'H5ad' does not have multiple copy options
 ```{r}
 suppressMessages(suppressWarnings({
     library(tidyverse)